-We invest considerable time and financial resources in research and development to enhance our design and system integration capabilities and conduct quality assurance testing to improve our technology.
-As of December 31, 2022, we had a total of 68 employees and dedicated representatives within our research and development organization representing approximately 48% of our workforce.
-Our engineering team consists of engineers located in research, design, and test centers in California, Arizona, Texas and Florida, as well as the United Kingdom and China.
-Our engineering team actively participates in research and development activities to expand our capabilities and target applications for the consumer, enterprise and automotive markets.
+We invest considerable time and financial resources in research and development to engineer and deliver our products and solutions to market, while also enhancing our design and system integration capabilities and conducting quality assurance testing to improve our technology.
+As of December 31, 2023, we had a total of 63 employees engaged in research and development.
+Our engineering teams are located at research, design, and test centers in California, Arizona, Texas, Minnesota, and Florida, as well as the United Kingdom and China.
+Our engineering team actively participates in research and development activities to expand our capabilities and target applications for the consumer, enterprise, and automotive markets.
 We expect to continually expand our product offerings and technology solutions over time and to continue to invest significantly in ongoing research and development efforts.